ww-stas/yaml-to-object-mapper/README.md

 }
 ```

-instead of write `name` property every time and `columns` we may use this approach to avoid duplicates
+instead of writing `name` property every time and `columns` we may use this approach to avoid duplicates
 ```yaml
 tables:
   users: